rclone/rclone/docs/content/commands/rclone_copyto.md

       --multi-thread-write-buffer-size SizeSuffix   In memory buffer size for writing when in multi-thread mode (default 128Ki)
-      --no-check-dest                               Don't check the destination, copy regardless --no-traverse                                 Don't traverse destination file system on copy --no-update-modtime                           Don't update destination mod-time if files identical --order-by string                             Instructions on how to order the transfers, e.g. 'size,descending' --refresh-times                               Refresh the modtime of remote files --server-side-across-configs                  Allow server-side operations (e.g. copy) to work across different configs --size-only                                   Skip based on size only, not mod-time or checksum --streaming-upload-cutoff SizeSuffix          Cutoff for switching to chunked upload if file size is unknown, upload starts after reaching cutoff or when file ends (default 100Ki)
+      --no-check-dest                               Don't check the destination, copy regardless --no-traverse                                 Don't traverse destination file system on copy --no-update-modtime                           Don't update destination modtime if files identical --order-by string                             Instructions on how to order the transfers, e.g. 'size,descending' --partial-suffix string                       Add partial-suffix to temporary file name when --inplace is not used (default ".partial")
+      --refresh-times                               Refresh the modtime of remote files --server-side-across-configs                  Allow server-side operations (e.g. copy) to work across different configs --size-only                                   Skip based on size only, not modtime or checksum --streaming-upload-cutoff SizeSuffix          Cutoff for switching to chunked upload if file size is unknown, upload starts after reaching cutoff or when file ends (default 100Ki)
   -u, --update                                      Skip files that are newer on the destination
 ```